-Short video apps such as Kuaishou and Douyin have become an ideal platform for travel businesses as visually-appealing travel content has a natural advantage on visual-driven platforms.
+Social media apps where short videos are prominent, such as Kuaishou and Douyin, have become an ideal platform for travel businesses as visually-appealing travel content has a natural advantage on visual-driven platforms.

 Ctrip has successfully utilized this idle tourism time window in continually generating value for its brand – 1) execute content seeding to boost future travel demand; 2) enhance private traffic and follower base by livestreaming; 3) provide a platform for new live-streamers to gain exposure and experience, in turn training up more potential influencers who can bring value to the brand in the future.
 This pandemic-inspired campaign can likely become an ongoing campaign for Ctrip as the company moves on to do content seeding in a more systematic and structured way.